-Once your invitations go out, you will need to get them back in advance.
+Once your invitations go out, you will need to get them back in a timely manner.
 This helps you organize details such as labeling placement cards and organizing seating arrangements.
-It is also a good idea to ask your caterer when they will need final head counts to finalize the food and drinks.
+It is also a good idea to ask your caterer when they will need final headcounts to finalize the food and drinks.

-Typically, it is recommended that you ask for an RSVP date at least three weeks before your wedding.
-This is, of course, assuming that you have sent them on time.
+Ask for an RSVP date at least three weeks before your wedding.
 At a minimum, send out your wedding invitations six weeks in advance and set an RSVP date of two weeks before the wedding.

 Since destination wedding trips typically include more events than just the ceremony and reception, you will want to ask for RSVPs three to four weeks before the departure date.
 In doing so, you will know how many welcome gifts you will need and how many local excursions and special packages to book for your guests.

 On the save-the-date, or on another smaller card, you can include the full web address for your wedding website as a destination to direct guests to for more information.
 This is a popular option for couples and eliminates the need to stuff the invitations with a bunch of details.